 “It reminds me of when I was still human.
 When all anyone had to worry about was living to 30 without catching a disease.
 It was a lot simpler back then.”
-Said Sam
+Sam reminisced

 “Sometimes I feel like I was born in the wrong era.”
-I said moving my napkin onto my lap.
-“I have always been fascinated with victorian and edwardian life.
-It was simple, but people dressed up and lived their life.
+I said moving my napkin onto my lap, “I have always been fascinated with victorian and edwardian life.
+It was simple, but people enjoyed their lives.
 I might not have had as many rights back then, but I don’t think I would’ve cared.”

-Sam smiled to himself and responded.
-“I think you would’ve looked fantastic in a victorian ball gown or even edwardian with the big hoop skirt.
+Sam smiled to himself, “I think you would’ve looked fantastic in a victorian ball gown or even an edwardian dress with the big hoop skirt.
 Watching you try to keep your balance would be hilarious.”

 “Hey, my balance is not that bad.
 You shouldn’t be talking, Mr. Judgy Pants.”
 I said as we both burst out laughing.

 “I have never really cared about what others think.
 Of course, at school it gets to me a little more, but usually I don’t notice.
 I want to be myself and I won’t pretend to be anything else.”
-I said as took another bite which caused ketchup to land on my cheek.
-“Crap!”
+I said as I took another bite, which caused ketchup to land on my cheek.

 The world was spinning and I could feel the pain surging to my head.
-I gritted my teeth and look over at the blurry Sam.
-I could tell he could sense something was wrong, but I tried to get him calm.
-I straightened up and pretended like everything was fine.
-“I have to go to the bathroom real quick.”
+I gritted my teeth and looked over at the blurry Sam.
+I could tell he could sense something was wrong, but I tried to get him to stay calm.
+I straightened up and pretended like everything was fine, “I have to go to the bathroom real quick.”

 “I’m fine, just have to use the little girl’s room.
 I won’t be long.”
-I said trying to get up from the table without faltering.
-Luckily I made it around the corner before walking was becoming a challenge.
+I said trying to get up from the table without falling.
+Luckily, I made it around the corner before walking became a challenge.
 I stumbled into the one stall bathroom and locked the door.

 The pain became excruciating and I collapsed onto the tiled floor.
 I held back my screams as everything faded to black.
 The darkness surrounded me like a warm blanket, but then it was ripped from me soon after.
 I opened my eyes to find myself in a penthouse.

 The room was decorated with fine furnishings and looked fit for a queen.
-I slowly walked around and from what I could tell I was all alone.
+I slowly walked around and from what I could tell, I was all alone.
 That is until I heard footsteps behind me, I turned around to find my mother.
 Most people in my visions don’t notice my presence, but she looked right at me.
 At first I thought it was her looking through me in that direction, but then she talked.

 “Carly, it’s nice to see you again.
 I didn’t think you would stop by on your own accord.”
-Said, Mom, with a smile.
+Mom said with a smile.

 “How can you see me?
 No one ever sees me in these visions, except Anthony.
 How can you see me?”
 I asked

 “But what I’m seeing hasn’t happened yet.
 It’s a future event so there should be no way you can see me.
-Besides you’ve only been a vampire for a year so how come you can see me and Sam can’t.
+Besides, you’ve only been a vampire for a year.
+How come you can see me and Sam can’t?
 This doesn’t make sense.”
 I said

 “Your visions do not show you just disaster.
 When I learned how to control my abilities I could see anything I wanted to see.
 I could touch others and see their memories, even futures.
 If I focused hard enough I could see what I wanted for myself.
 Maybe a part of you wanted to see me.”
-Said, Mom, with a smile.
+Mom suggested with a smile.

 “I don’t want to see you.
 You left us to become a vampire and then you never told me.
 I had to find out because you had to stop one of your goons from killing me.
 Why I would I want to see you after all you have done to me?”
 I asked

 “Sometimes we block out wants for the fact it scares us.”
-Said, Mom, appearing right in front of me.
-“You might hate me, but I am still your mother.
+Mom said appearing right in front of me, “You might hate me, but I am still your mother.
 Part of you still cares for me and you want to make sure I am okay.
 I was in your life for almost 16 years and I loved you; I still love you.
 I might be different, but my love for you has not changed.”

 “Well, my love for you has changed.
-You aren’t my mother, she died the night of that car crash.”
-I said removing her hand from my shoulder.
-“Maybe, one day I will be able to forgive, but not anytime soon.
+You aren’t my mother, she died the night of the car crash.”
+I said removing her hand from my shoulder, “Maybe, one day I will be able to forgive, but not anytime soon.
 You’ve lost me and nothing you do is going to change that.”

 “Sam?”
-I asked as I tried to get my baring.
-“How did you get in here?
+I asked as I tried to get my bearings, “How did you get in here?
 Isn’t this the girl’s bathroom?”

 “Thank you, it means a lot to know you cared enough to check on me.”
 I said with a small smile.

 “Why didn’t you tell me?
 I could tell at the table something was wrong, but I didn’t want to pry.
-If you would’ve told me I could’ve been here to comfort you the whole time.”
-Said, Sam, with worry-filled eyes.
+If you had told me I could’ve been here to comfort you the whole time.”
+Sam said with worry-filled eyes.

 “I didn’t want to worry you, but next time I will definitely inform you first.
 I promise.”
 I said

 Sam smiled and helped me get to my feet.
 He paid for our food and we headed out to his car.
-He helped me to get in and then we were off.
-On our way he got curious.
-“What did you see in your vision?”
+On our way back to my house he got curious, “What did you see in your vision anyway?”

 “I saw my mother, except she could see and hear me.”
-I said
+I admitted

-“Yeah, me too.
+“Yeah, that’s what I thought too.
 But supposedly only powerful vampires can sense me.
-If you were a seer before becoming undead you can see and hear me.
+If you were a seer before becoming undead you can see and hear me even better.
 I don’t really understand it.”
-I said
+I explained

 “What did she say?”
 Asked Sam

 “It is possible.”
-Said, Sam, as I looked over at him and he shrugged.
-“Even if she is now an evil undead vampire, she is still your mother.
+Sam said as I looked over at him and he shrugged, “Even if she is now an evil undead vampire, she is still your mother.
 Nothing can change that.
 You might hate her and you have good reason to, but you can still love her.”